 - Applicants who are invited to interview will be notified.

-- Interviews for the Advanced Placement in Pediatric Dentistry (Gainesville, FL) Program will be held on January 19th and 20th.
+- Interviews for the Advanced Placement in Pediatric Dentistry Program (Gainesville, FL) will be held in January.

 - The interview will be comprised of 4 sections.

 - Written Exam: This exam will be a compilation of 100 multiple choice and short answer questions from the following first year UF pediatric dental residency courses: Pediatric Dental Core, Sedation, Growth & Development, Orthodontics, Oral Pathology, and Oral Medicine.

 - Oral Exam: The candidate will be examined by 2 calibrated examiners and be required to demonstrate acceptable problem solving in 4 clinical cases given in accordance with the Department’s Mock Oral Examination policy and procedures administered to first year residents.

 - Practical Exam: This examination will consist of a typodont-based examination where the applicant is required to show acceptable skills in basic clinical procedures in pediatric dentistry such as cavity preparations and restorations for proximal lesions in posterior primary teeth, pulpotomy and stainless steel crown on a posterior primary tooth, and a strip crown restoration on a maxillary primary incisor.
 The examination will be preceded with a voluntary two-hour practice session without feedback.
 Restorative procedures must be performed without identifiable critical errors.